Supermartingales as Radon-Nikodym densities and related measure extensions: Multiplicative decomposition of a supermartingale

-\begin{rmk} Although, in the last proposition, the stopping time $\rho_0$ is not necessarily a predictable stopping time and might contain a totally inaccessible component, any predictable right-continuous process stays predictable after stopping it at that time.
-Thus, assuming that $D \equiv D^{\rho_0}$ does not lead to problems. \end{rmk}
+In the setting of the last proposition, $D^{\rho_0}$ is a predictable process despite the fact that $\rho_0$ is in general not a predictable time; see Proposition~I.2.4 in~\citet{JacodS}.
+Thus, assuming that $D \equiv D^{\rho_0}$ does not lead to problems.

-\begin{proof}[Proof of Proposition~\ref{p:mult dec}] The assertion follows from Th\'eor\`eme~3.9 in \cite{Yoeurp1976} and Corollaire~8 in \citet{Jacod_1978}, which yield the existence of two nonnegative and right-continuous processes $N$ and $H$, such that $N$ is a local martingale on the stochastic interval $[0, \rho_0^P)$ and $H$ is a nonincreasing and predictable process such that $Z \equiv N H$ holds.
-Note that we may replace the process $H$ by $D = (H_t \1_{\{\rho_0^P>t\}})_{t \geq 0}$, which is also a predictable process; see, for example Theorems~2.15.a and 2.28.c in \citet{JacodS}.
+\begin{pf*}{Proof of Proposition~\ref{pmultdec}} The assertion follows from Th\'eor\`eme~3.9 in \citet{Yoeurp1976} and Corollaire~8 in \citet{Jacod1978}, which yield the existence of two nonnegative processes $N$ and $H$ with c\`adl\`ag paths, such that $N$ is a local martingale on the stochastic interval $[0, \rho _0^P)$ and $H$ is a nonincreasing and predictable process such that $Z \equiv N H$ holds.
+Note that we may replace the process $H$ by $D = (H_t \1_{\{\rho _0^P>t\}})_{t \geq0}$, which is also a predictable process; see, for example, Theorems~2.15.a and 2.28.c in \citet{JacodS}.
 It is easy to check that we still have the decomposition $Z = ND$.

 Next, an application of Proposition~A.4 in \citet{CFR2011} allows us to extend $N$ to a local martingale $M$ on the whole positive half line such that $M \equiv M^{\rho_0^P}$ and $M$ is continuous at time $\rho_0^P$.
-We still have the decomposition $Z = MD$ since $Z_{\rho_0^P} = 0 = D_{\rho_o^P}$ on the event ${\rho_0^P<\infty}$.
+We still have the decomposition $Z = \MD$ since $Z_{\rho _0^P} = 0 = D_{\rho_o^P}$ on the event ${\rho_0^P<\infty}$.
 Moreover, note that we may assume, without loss of generality, that $M \equiv M^{\rho_0}$ and $D \equiv D^{\rho_0}$.